Will Benson Player Props: Reds vs. Diamondbacks

-The Cincinnati Reds face the Arizona Diamondbacks Saturday, July 22.
-Will Benson brings a hot bat into the contest (.452 OBP over the past 10 games), with first pitch is set for 4:10 PM.
+On Sunday, Will Benson (.625 slugging percentage in past 10 games, including two home runs) and the Cincinnati Reds play the Arizona Diamondbacks, whose starting pitcher will be Jose Ruiz.
+First pitch is at 1:40 PM ET.

-He had a one-hit showing in his previous game (1-for-2) against the Diamondbacks.
+In his previous game he had a hitless performance (0-for-3) against the Diamondbacks.

 Will Benson Game Info & Props vs. the Diamondbacks